mohameddhameem/WhisperCast/README.md

 ### Transcription

 *   **Local Mode (`transformers`)**:
-    *   Downloads and runs Whisper models directly on your machine.
+    *   Downloads and runs Whisper models (e.g., `openai/whisper-large-v3`) directly on your machine.
     *   Offers more control over model versions and offline capability.
     *   Performance depends on your hardware (CPU/GPU).
-    *   Uses `return_timestamps="segment"` for segment-level timestamps.
+    *   Uses `return_timestamps="segments"` for segment-level timestamps.
 *   **OpenAI API Mode (`openai_api`)**:
-    *   Sends audio to OpenAI's servers for transcription.
+    *   Sends audio to OpenAI's servers for transcription using models like `whisper-1`.
     *   Can be faster and may offer access to the latest model improvements without local setup.
     *   Requires an internet connection and an OpenAI API key.
-    *   Requests `verbose_json` with `segment` and `word` granularities for timestamps. *(Current issue: Timestamps might appear as "N/A" in the output for this mode, which is being investigated.)*
+    *   Requests `timestamp_granularities=["word", "segment"]`.
+Word-level timestamps are used for segmenting if diarization is disabled; otherwise, segment-level or diarization-aligned timestamps are used.

 ### Speaker Diarization

+*   Optionally enabled via the `--enable-diarization` flag.
-*   Utilizes `pyannote.audio` library, specifically the `pyannote/speaker-diarization-pytorch` pretrained pipeline.
+*   Utilizes `pyannote.audio` library, specifically models like `pyannote/speaker-diarization-3.1`.
 *   Processes the audio to identify different speakers and the time segments they speak.
 *   The diarization results are then aligned with the transcription segments based on timestamp overlap to assign speaker labels.
-*   Requires a Hugging Face access token for downloading the diarization model.
+*   Requires a Hugging Face access token and acceptance of model EULAs on Hugging Face.

 ---

 ## 🗺️ Roadmap & Future Enhancements

-*   ✅ **Fix Timestamp Extraction for OpenAI API Mode**: Ensure accurate segment start/end times are captured.
+*   ✅ **Timestamp Accuracy & Granularity**: Continuously improve timestamp accuracy.
+Word-level timestamps from OpenAI API are now parsed when diarization is off.
+Further validation and refinement needed, especially in alignment with diarization.
 *   🌐 **Implement Translation Feature**: Add functionality to translate the transcribed text into specified languages.
 *   🗣️ **Refine Speaker Diarization Alignment**: Improve the logic for matching diarization turns with transcription segments, especially for overlapping speech or short utterances.
-*   🎧 **Support for More Audio Formats**: Extend compatibility beyond `.wav` files.
+*   🎧 **Support for More Audio Formats**: Extend compatibility beyond `.wav` files (requires checking FFmpeg capabilities and potential library adjustments).
 *   🖥️ **User Interface**: Develop a simple GUI (e.g., using Streamlit or Gradio) for easier interaction.
-*   🧪 **Comprehensive Testing**: Thoroughly test with diverse audio samples, including mixed languages (English, Hokkien, Cantonese as per original requirements).
+*   🧪 **Comprehensive Testing**: Thoroughly test with diverse audio samples, including mixed languages and noisy environments.
+Expand `pytest` suite.
 *   📄 **Detailed Logging**: Implement more robust logging for easier debugging and monitoring.
+*   📦 **Publish to PyPI**: Make the package easily installable via `pip install whispercast`.
+*   Formalize versioning (e.g., using `git tags` and a tool like `setuptools_scm`).

 ---